6 Common Road Hazards That Cause Motorcycle Accidents

 Debris or Objects in the Road

 You’ve probably seen litter strewn across the highway while riding.
 Debris or other objects in your way, such as parts of tires, branches, or rocks, are much more dangerous to motorcycles than cars.
 While swerving around them can cause an accident, colliding with the object can seriously harm the rider.

 In the Event That You Are Injured in a Crash

 U.S. roadways still have a ways to go before motorcyclists are equally protected as cars.
 Many objects that would not even phase a driver can prove deadly to someone on a motorcycle.

 In the event that you are in a single-car crash due to one of the above road hazards, make sure to reach out to a Los Angeles personal injury lawyer like Gutierrez Law.
-Our lawyers have experience in dealing with motorcycle crashes, whether or not a second party was involved.
-Working with a personal injury lawyer can ensure that you get compensation for any bodily injury or property damage resulting from your collision.
+Our legal team has experience in dealing with motorcycle crashes, whether or not a second party was involved.
+Working with a lawyer for cyclist-related injuries can ensure that you get compensation for any bodily injury or property damage resulting from your collision.